 We set off at sunrise in humid but sunny air.
 The light filters through banks of mist and illuminates the dense vegetation.
 The path is quite flat and allows you to fully enjoy the sensational landscape.
 We pass il pian della Lora, the initial point planned for the bivouac.

-The path is still relatively flat.
-We go around the imposing Torre Venezia to reach the Vazzoler refugeThe refuge is closed in October, we take some water reserves to face the next climb.
+The path remains relatively flat.
+We skirt the imposing Torre Venezia to reach the Vazzoler refugeThe refuge is closed in October, so we're stocking up on some water to tackle the next climb.

 We leave the track shortly after the refuge to begin the climb itself.
 The path is small but well marked, it passes through the middle of fairly dense vegetation (rhododendrons, black pines).
 Throughout the climb we can see the Torre Trieste, also truly massive.

-We then arrive at the Van delle Sasse, which is aptly named: rocks as far as the eye can see.
-We can see the path that goes to the top of the Civetta, but we don't follow it and head towards the forcella delle Sasse.
-I realize that we are well behind schedule and that it will be difficult to complete the tour of the Civetta in two days.
-October days are short...
+We then arrive at Van delle Sasse, which lives up to its name: rocks as far as the eye can see.
+We can see the path leading to the summit of Civetta, but we don't follow it and instead head towards Forcella delle Sasse.
+I realize we're quite behind schedule and that it's going to be difficult to complete the Civetta loop in two days.
+October days are short…

 We descend into the scree, steep but without difficulty.
 Then we follow a path along the edge of the cliff.
-It is also very beautiful but we have to hurry, so we do not enjoy it too much.
-There is still a long way to go to at least reach the Coldai refuge.
+It's very beautiful too, but we have to quicken our pace, so we don't enjoy it too much.
+There's still a considerable distance to cover to at least reach the Coldai refuge.

-The evening falls and we start to see less clearly...
-It's the perfect time to do the most technical part of the hike!
-Indeed, a steep descent along rocks awaits us, with a cable in places.
-It's not very difficult but it's an unpleasant surprise at the end of the day.
-Finally, we are not the only ones to have been trapped, another group is with us.
+Night falls and visibility is starting to get very poor… It's the perfect time for the most technical part of the hike!
+A steep descent along rocky sections awaits us, with a cable in places.
+It's not terribly difficult, but it's an unpleasant surprise at the end of the day.
+And we're not the only ones caught out; another group is with us.

-We finally arrive at the refuge with our headlamps.
-No question of going back down to the car now.
-The problem is that the refuge is officially closed on this date… We go to see inside, there are people but we are turned away.
-We ask if we can at least pitch the tent next to it, they give us their blessing.
+We finally reached the refuge by headlamp.
+There was no way we were going back down to the car now.
+The problem was, the refuge was officially closed on that date… We went inside to check; there were people there, but they turned us away.
+We asked if we could at least pitch our tent next door, and they gave us their blessing.

-There are 3 of us tents next to the heliport...
-At least we have company!
-But we don't take advantage of it that much, we are so tired that we fall asleep immediately.
+There are 3 tents next to the heliport… At least we have company!
+But we don't really take advantage of it, we're so tired that we fall asleep immediately.

 End of the Civetta tour